FletcherSty/SimpleCmdCalc/README.md

 Open a terminal in the project folder.

-Run the command node index.js.
+Run the command "node index.js".

 Follow the instructions presented in the terminal to input the numbers and the desired operation.